Tool to check all your broken links

 When redesigning your site, you can prevent broken links from appearing if you follow these steps:

-1. Plan Ahead - Before you start, map out your site's new layout.
-Figure out which pages will be removed, altered, or relocated.
+1. Plan site migration - Before you start, map out your site's new layout.
+Figure out which pages will be removed or relocated.

-2. Check Your Links - Use a link checking tool to scan your site for all links, both internal and external.
+2. Check your links - Use a link checker tool to scan your site for all links, both internal and external.
 It will tell you which ones need updating.

-3. Make Updates and Redirects - Change your internal links to point to their new locations.
+3. Make updates and redirects - Change your internal links to point to their new locations.
 If you're deleting of or moving pages, use 301 redirects.
-This way, both users and search engines will be smoothly guided to the right place.
+This way, both users and search engines will be forwarded to the right page.

-4. Test Everything - Once you've made changes, test your site to ensure every link leads somewhere.
+4. Test everything - Once you've made changes, test your site to make sure every link leads to a live page.

 Broken links don't automatically fix themselves since they lead to non-existent or moved resources.
 But don't worry, you can fix this!
 By setting up automatic redirects with a 301 code (permanent redirect) or a 302 code (temporary redirect), your server can guide visitors from those broken links to the right place.
 Just decide where you want these links to go and set it up either directly on your server or through your website's content management system.